The Building Official is authorized by Section 105.13 of the Florida Building Code to provide Phased Permits’ approvals for construction projects.

 Separate permits from City of Miami Beach Public Works Department may be required for work on the public rights of way that involve paving, sidewalks, excavation, drainage, maintenance of traffic/street closure, tree removal/relocation/planting or dewatering, etc., as needed.
 For applicable permits, please contact Public Works Department at 305.673.7080.

 A phased permit is valid for six (6) months only.
-The Master permit must be obtained within six months from the date of the Phase permit’s issuance or a submittal for an additional 180 days extension of the Phase Permit must be submitted.
+The Master permit must be obtained within six months from the date of the Phased permit issuance or a submittal for an additional 180 days extension of the Phased Permit must be submitted to the Building Official.